 When social media is constantly feeding us with pictures of perfect people with perfect lives, it lowers our self-esteem.
 It creates an unhealthy amount of comparison and competition.
 A person who is already struggling with low self-esteem and self-doubt will feel like he is living a below-average life after seeing others living their best lives.

-Despite being a harmful platform, social media is, socialmedia itself is not the root of depression and anxiety.
+Despite being a harmful platform, social media itself is not the root of depression and anxiety.
 Issues arise in our head when we get carried away and lose grasp of reality, making social media a reality.

 Zoom and Self-Esteem